chainpoint/chainpoint-core/README.md

 | node-btc-mon-service     | Monitors the above Bitcoin TX for 6 confirmations and informs go-abci-service when complete                              | [README](https://github.com/chainpoint/chainpoint-core/blob/master/node-btc-mon-service/README.md)     |
 | node-proof-gen-service   | Generates cryptographic proofs demonstrating how Chainpoint-Node data is included in the Chainpoint Calendar and Bitcoin | [README](https://github.com/chainpoint/chainpoint-core/blob/master/node-proof-gen-service/README.md)   |
 | node-proof-state-service | Stores proofs in PostgreSQL                                                                                              | [README](https://github.com/chainpoint/chainpoint-core/blob/master/node-proof-state-service/README.md) |

-## Development

-We encourage anyone interested in contributing to fork this repo and submit a pull-request with desired changes.

-`make dev` will bring up a docker-compose instance geared toward development.
-API will be accessible on port 80, while Tendermint is accessible on ports 26656-26657.

 ## License